-How To Use An iPad For Sheet Music: Everything You Need to Know
+How To Use An iPad For Sheet Music

 The first time I performed on stage using only my iPad for music, I was pretty stressed.
 What if the battery dies?
 What if it randomly starts beeping?
 What if I’m stranded without music trying to sing German from memory?